 In tournaments, the blinds are raised at regular intervals.

 As the number of players in a tournament shrinks and the remaining players' stacks grows greater, the blinds must rise.
 In cash games, the blinds are always the same.

 The player directly to the left of the button posts the small blind, while the person directly to his or her left posts the big blind.

-The small blind is normally half the value of the big blind, though this criterion varies from room to room and is also based on the online poker game being played.
+The small blind is normally is the types of card games and half the value of the big blind, though this criterion varies from room to room and is also based on the online poker game being played.

 The first round of betting begins after each player is dealt two hole cards.

 The first player to act is the person to the left of the large blind.

 This position is characterised as "under the gun" because the player must act first.
 For the first player, there are three options: